Construction of unshielded singular solutions of the harmonic field equations: Construction of a class of unshielded singular solutions of the harmonic field equation

-for some finite constant $C>0$. \begin{defi} We call a list of data $g_{\mu\nu}(0,.),~0\leq \mu,\nu\leq n$ admissible if a uniform Lorentz condition is satisfied on the Cauchy surface (initial data surface), and if in additions the conditions (\ref{idata1}), (\ref{idata2}), and (\ref{idata3}) are satisfied.
-We remark that this definition is given with respect to the hyperplane $x_0=t=0$, but the form of the statement is chosen such it can be generalised to spacelike Cauchy surfaces straightforwardly. \end{defi} Admissible data lists are abundant, although they are a bit specific concerning the behaviour at spatial infinity.
+where $AD^s_{c_1c_2}$ is called admissible if $s>\frac{n}{2}+1$. \end{defi} Admissible data lists are abundant, although they are a bit specific concerning the behaviour at spatial infinity.
 These requirements allow us to concentrate on the construction of naked singularity, where the requirements at spatial infinity are similar to artificial boundary conditions, which facilitate the prove of the local contraction theorem.
 Note that in the given setting the harmonic field equations can be subsumed by a class of quasilinear hyperbolic equations of second order.
 There is a local existence theory for such type of equations (cf. \cite{HKM}), which proves the existence of a time-local and unique solution up to a small time horizon $T>0$ for regular data, where the components of the metric related assumptions for the first order spatial and time derivatives).
 However, this local existence result cannot be applied in our situation, because we have only $C^{1,\delta}$ regularity at one point and for some examples in this class second order derivatives may be even not integrable.
 There are two possible reasons for time locality of existence theorems.
 One possible reason is that a solution 'develops' singularities after finite time.
 The other reason is that the metric does not satisfy a Lorentz condition after some time, and then cannot be subsumed under the type of quasilinear hyperbolic systems for which the local existence results are proved.
 However, if a strict Lorentz condition is satisfied uniformly on a Cauchy surface $C$ at time $t=t_0$, then it holds in a neighborhood for time $t\in (t_0-\rho,t_0+\rho)$ for some $\rho >0$.

 The uniform Lorentz condition above ensure that this requirement for the existence of a local solutions satisfied.
 The harmonic form of the Einstein field equations confirm time symmetry as a natural property of the theory.
 For this reason of time symmetry (which we find in many hyperbolic equations of mathematical physics) we can build in a weak singularity (here a curvature singularity) into the initial data on the Cauchy surface and then show that there exists a time-local solution.
 This local solution can be extended locally to past time and to future time.
 An alternative approach is to start with smooth data on the Cauchy surface, and then show that a singularity can develop at the tip of a cone.
 We considered such a construction for the vorticity form of the incompressible Euler equation elsewhere.
 Note that the alternative construction considered here may be applied to the Euler equation as well, although the Leray projection term and special form of the equation leads to a different situation.
 The vorticity form of the Euler equation together with incompressibility and a different Laplacian kernel (in case $n=2$ and in case $n\geq 3$) lead to specific constraints in the case of dimension $n=2$, such that singularities can be observed for $n\geq 3$ for the Cauchy problem with regular data.
 In contrast for the Einstein field equation Cauchy problems with regular data can have singular solutions in any dimension $n \geq 2$.